 - As well as a Protection Order, you can apply for other court orders.
-These include: - Occupation Order: entitles you to live in the family home if either of you own it - Tenancy Order: entitles you to live in the rented home, if either of you are listed as the tenant on a tenancy agreement - Furniture Order: entitles you to use furniture or take it to another house

-• The court can make one of these orders if it's necessary to protect the applicant or is in a child's best interests.
+These include: - Occupation Order: entitles you to live in the family home if either of you own it - Tenancy Order: entitles you to live in the rented home, if either of you are listed as the tenant on a tenancy agreement - Furniture Order: entitles you to use furniture or take it to another house - The court can make one of these orders if it's necessary to protect the applicant or is in a child's best interests. - If the abuser is out on bail, the court might make it a bail condition for them to have no contact with the victim.